sunil-samuel/Password-Safe-Web/Readme.md

 </small>
 </p>

-**<h1 align='center'>Password Safe Web</h1>**
+**<h1 align='center'>Web-Based Password Safe</h1>**

-The Password Safe Web is a safe and secure web-based password manager that runs within the confinements of your firewall within your residence or work.
+The Web-Based Password Safe is a safe and secure web-based password manager that runs within the confinements of your firewall within your residence or work.

 <p align='center'><img src="/documentation/gfx/login.png"></p>